Hampshire Hikes & Historical Sites

 Private coach transport to and from the trailheads is included.

 Nearest airports: Belfast City (58 miles) or Belfast International (43 miles).

 Nearest port/railway station: Balleymoney Train Station (16 miles).

-Taxis each way between the accommodation and Belfast City airport cost about £60 and between the accommodation and Belfast International airport about £50.
+Taxis each way between the hotel and Belfast City airport cost about £60 and between the hotel and Belfast International airport about £50.
 We advise you to pre-book a taxi if you are not able to take advantage of our complimentary transfer service.

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

 The three star Marine Hotel occupies a prominent seafront location in the heart of the Causeway Coast and Glens on the North Antrim Coast.
 The hotel overlooks a beautiful golden beach and the picturesque marina in the seaside town of Ballycastle.
 You will be accommodated in comfortable standard bedrooms which have tea and coffee making facilities.
 Free Wi-Fi is available in the public areas of the hotel.
 All meals are taken in the hotel's restaurant which overlooks the sea front.

 This is a Grade 5 moderate holiday which includes full day walks with moderate amounts of ascent and descent.
 The paths are mostly good, but there may be some steep and rough ground.
 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
 Some walks will be less demanding but equally rewarding.
 See the 'Proposed Itinerary' for more information.